 Age was also a factor.
-The highest mortality rate for alcohol-related deaths were amongst 55 to 64-year-olds.
+The highest mortality rate for alcohol-related deaths was amongst 55 to 64-year-olds.

-Over the last two decades, Yorkshire and The Humber has seen the greatest increase in alcohol-related deaths.
+Over the last two decades, Yorkshire and The Humber have seen the greatest increase in alcohol-related deaths.

 For instance, in 1994, there were 7.9 male deaths per 100,000 in Yorkshire and The Humber.
 This has risen to 18.6 deaths per 100,000 in 2014.